 Quick Answer

-Choose Ghost if you care most about clean editorial publishing workflow and independent publishers.
+Start with Ghost if its strongest fit is your current bottleneck: clean editorial publishing workflow for independent publishers.

 Pricing